 - Nursing homes

-The U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook reports there are 2,751,000 RN jobs in the United States.
-Job growth for RNs was predicted to increase at 16 percent in the years leading to 2024, more than twice the 7 percent average predicted for all occupations during that period.
+The U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook reports there are 2,955,200 RN jobs in the United States.
+Job growth for RNs was predicted to increase at 15 percent in the years leading to 2026, more than twice the 7 percent average predicted for all occupations during that period.
 Growth is attributed to several factors, including the increase of wellness and prevention programs; higher numbers of patients with chronic conditions such as obesity and diabetes; and the growing population of aging baby boomers who are living longer.

 Critical Care Nurses

-Source: Bureau of Labor Statistics, Occupational Outlook Handbook, January 2017
+Source: Bureau of Labor Statistics, Occupational Outlook Handbook

 Metropolitan Areas with Highest Numbers of RNs Employed